 The bunt has become a lost art in Major League Baseball.
 There was a time when it was an essential skill for all players and a necessary weapon in any manager's arsenal.
 Even the great Mickey Mantle would occasionally lay down a drag bunt to get on base.

 Clash of Titans

 Coming into 1975, both the Cincinnati Reds and Boston Red Sox were considered to be contenders.
 However, the Reds were loaded with talent.
+Four future Hall of Famers now anchored the lineup: catcher Johnny Bench, second baseman Joe Morgan, first baseman Tony Perez, and manager Sparky Anderson.
 Many were veterans of their previous two World Series in 1970 and '72.
 They had won the Division three times the past six seasons.
-Their dominance earned them the nickname, The Big Red Machine.
+Their dominance earned them the nickname "The Big Red Machine."
 After winning 108 games, they swept the Pirates in the National League Championship Series.
-After years of coming as the runner up, both players and fans were confident.
+With several showings as the runner-up, both players and fans were confident.
 The overall feeling was that their time had finally come.

 Third baseman Pete Rose had been with the organization since 1963.
-Rose was not only the most popular Red in Cincinnati, he was one of the most popular players in the country.
-Known as “Pistol Pete,” he was old school before the term was popular.
-His head first slides and all out style earned him admiration from friend and foe alike.
-Ultimately, it was this go for broke attitude that would lead to his banishment from the game.
+Rose was not only the most popular player in Cincinnati, but he was also one of the most popular players in the country.
+Known as “Pistol Pete,” and "Charlie Hustle," he was old school before the term was popular.
+His head-first slides and all-out style earned him admiration from friend and foe alike.
+Ultimately, it was this go-for-broke attitude that would lead to his banishment from the game.

-During the 1974 season, the Sox had an epic collapse in August, blowing a 9 game lead as the Orioles overtook them to win the Division.
+During the 1974 season, the Sox had an epic collapse in August, blowing a 9-game lead as the Orioles overtook them to win the Division.
 Injuries to key players stole any chance they had at regaining the lead.

 1975 would be different.
-With the help of the Rookie of the Year and AL MVP Fred Lynn, Left Fielder Jim Rice and their hardnosed catcher, Carlton Fisk, they went on to win 95 games.
+With the help of the Rookie of the Year and AL MVP Fred Lynn, Left Fielder Jim Rice, and their hard-nosed catcher, Carlton Fisk, they went on to win 95 games.
 They beat the vaunted A’s in the American League Championship Series with a three-game sweep.

-Game 3 - The Play
+Game 3: The Play

-October 14, 1975 was an unusually warm day, reaching nearly 80 degrees.
+October 14, 1975, was an unusually warm day, reaching nearly 80 degrees.
 By game time at Cincinnati’s Riverfront Stadium, temperatures still hovered around 60 with the sticky, humid air lingering well into the night.
 The field’s artificial turf did not help cool things down.
 Compared to Fenway, Riverfront was cavernous and new, having opened in 1970.

-The Sox failed to score in the top half of the tenth, Reds centerfielder Cesar Geronimo led off the bottom half of the 10th inning off with a base hit.
+The Sox failed to score in the top half of the tenth, and Reds centerfielder Cesar Geronimo led off the bottom half of the 10th inning with a base hit.
 Then up stepped pinch hitter Ed Armbrister, a native of the Bahamas, who within just a few minutes would become the most famous Bahamian in the United States.

 Wanting to get Geronimo in scoring position, Anderson called for a sacrifice bunt.
 Sox relief pitcher Jim Willoboughy threw a fastball on the first pitch as Armbrister squared around.
-He made contact and the ball bounced high.
-Hesitating for just a split second, he started to run out of the batter’s box but then seemed frozen after two steps as he bumped into Fisk.
+He made contact, and the ball bounced high.
+Hesitating for just a split second, he finally started to run out of the batter’s box.
+But then he appeared to freeze.
+After two steps, he bumped into Fisk.

-Fisk immediately turned around and began screaming at umpire Larry Barnett.
-“It was interference!”
-Manager Darrell Johnson then ran out to argue Fisk’s case and protect his All Star catcher from being thrown out of the game.
+Fisk immediately turned around and began screaming at umpire Larry Barnett, “It was interference!”
+Manager Darrell Johnson then ran out to argue Fisk’s case and protect his All-Star catcher from being thrown out of the game.
 Johnson began getting as incensed as Fisk.
-The 47 year old skipper glared at Barnett.
+The 47-year-old skipper glared at Barnett.
 Gruff by nature, he did not mince words, rhapsodizing on his talents as an umpire.

 The Reds had runners on second and third with no outs.
 Now the top of the order came up.

 After walking Rose, the Sox changed pitchers again, bringing in left-handed journeyman Roger Moret, a native of Puerto Rico, whose full name was Rogelio Moret.
-He managed to strike out pinch hitter Merv Rettenmund but MVP Joe Morgan came up next, hitting a fly ball to center which drove in Geronimo.
+He managed to strike out pinch hitter Merv Rettenmund, but MVP Joe Morgan came up next, hitting a fly ball to center which drove in Geronimo.
 Game over.

-After the game both Fisk and Johnson were asked about it.
+After the game, both Fisk and Johnson were asked about it.
 They stuck to their belief that it was obvious interference.
 Fisk was still angry.
 "Of course he interfered with me," Fisk told reporters.
 "You all saw it.
 He stood right under the ball."

 Barnett gave his interpretation of the rule after the game.
 He said interference can only be called if a batter intentionally gets in the way of a fielder.
 "Each man has an equal right to run and field, respectively, within the baselines," he calmly explained.